 Breast Cancer in Women Younger than 45

-Breast cancer is the most common cancer among women in the United States, according to the Centers for Disease Control and Prevention.
-(October is Breast Cancer Awareness Month.)
+Breast cancer is the most common cancer among women in the United States, according to the U.S. Centers for Disease Control and Prevention.

-The CDC reports that breast cancer mostly occurs among older women, but it’s possible for women under the age of 45 — like Casey DeSantis — to be diagnosed with this type of cancer.
-About 9% of all new breast cancer cases in the U.S. are found in women younger than 45.
+The CDC also reports that breast cancer mostly occurs among older women, but it’s possible for women under the age of 45 — like Tess — to be diagnosed with this type of cancer.
+In fact, about 9% of all new breast cancer cases in the U.S. are found in women younger than 45.